 [Regulation 35 amended in Gazette 20 Jun 1997 p.
 2825.]

-36. Gates, doors etc., abutting on street
+36. Gates, doors etc. abutting on street

 A person shall not construct or hang any gate, door, window, or shutter in such a manner that any part of the gate, door, window or shutter when being opened projects over any street or way at a height less than 2 750 mm above the level of the pavement.